TemirlanZhumagulov/PersonalTaskManagerSoftware/README.md

 ### Description

+Development of PTMS in order to solve the problem of overload from work through simplifying the processes of planning and gamification of the system.

+A distinctive feature of the software application is an increase in engagement, motivation, and, as a result, productivity with the help of gamification elements.

 Detailed description of the project in the Software Requirements Specification folder

 ### How to launch an application on localhost